 Step 6: Once the Alcantara is dry, use a brush to help the fibers stand up.
 It doesn’t necessarily have a directional grain like real suede, but brushing the Alcantara will help restore its original deep black appearance.

 The key here is to keep up with regular maintenance cleaning.
 Don’t let it go for so long that it gets soiled and nasty.
+For more information on Alcantara care, check out their official cleaning guide on their website here.

 Pros and cons of alcantara